timdrysdale/opentx-gps-voice/README.md

 is the location given.
 So if you have a small area within a larger area, and you want to hear the name of the smaller area announced, then make sure the smaller area has a higher priority number.

+## Installation

+Copy the lua script gpsv.lua and the all the wav files to ```/SCRIPTS/TELEMETRY``` on your SD card, then choose one of your telemetry screens to be a script, and choose the gpsv script from the menu.

 ## Code / details

 The backbone of the script comes from the opentx gps example.